-The non-habitual program was first announced in 2009, however its recent reforms has made the regime a far more attractive tax incentive on personal income taxed for newly resident individuals that are not ordinarily domiciled.
+The non-habitual program was first announced in 2009, however with its reforms, the regime offers more attractive tax incentives on personal income taxed for newly resident individuals that are not ordinarily domiciled.

-The non-habitual resident regime is a giant leap forward in attracting individuals in receipt of pension income into a tax free jurisdiction, for those who can benefit from the double tax treaty.
-Individuals who declare their foreign income in Portugal can also take advantage from the preferential regime such as business and professional income, interest, and dividends.
+The non-habitual residency regime has been granted to 23.767 individuals so far.
+The French run ahead with 5.896 confirmed applicants, followed by the Italians and individuals from the United Kingdom.
+Not too far behind are the Swedes with 2.071 new non-habitual residents in receipt of pension income into a tax-free jurisdiction, or for individuals who can benefit from the double tax treaty.
+These are individuals who declare their foreign income in Portugal and can also take advantage from other preferential incentives such as business and professional income, interest, and dividends.
 This attractive tax incentive covers income deriving from high value-added activities, benefiting from an exceptional tax rate of 20%.

-The requisite to benefit from this preferential treatment is to become a Portuguese tax resident, not having been a tax resident in Portugal in the previous five years.
-This status can be maintained for 10 years.
+To benefit from this tax opportunity, the individual must become a Portuguese tax resident, not having been a tax resident in Portugal in the previous five years.
+The status also requires a minimum stay in Portugal of 183 days per year, this beneficial residency status can be maintained for a period of 10 years.